-In this example, the NRD is measured only at 2 positions, R\Pos1 and R\Pos2, but normally more measurement grid positions apply.
+In this example, the NRD is measured at 2 positions, 'Elem' and 'Post', but normally more measurement grid positions apply.

 - 1. In the Project window, from the Process menu, select Zircon. - 2.
-Fill out the Zircon dialog box, entering the name of the Reference group and barrier Measurement group.
-It is assumed that the proper heights and associated Adrienne Windows have been entered in preparation of this measurement session.
-Otherwise the proper settings may be entered at a later stage, and the current results may deviate at the lowest frequencies.

-- 3. Click Process, resulting in a group with the name of the processed measurement group, with extension "RI", and containing 9 new 2-channel RI files with the name of the processed files, also with extension "RI". - 4.
-Repeat 2 and 3 for the other measurement groups.
+Fill out the Zircon dialog box, entering the name of the Reference group and the Element group.
+Set the proper NRD height and optionally the Adrienne Window width. - 3.
+Click Process, resulting in a group with the name of the processed measurement group, with the postfix "SI_E" attached, and containing 9 new 2-channel SI files with the name of the processed files, also with postfix "SI E". - 4.
+Repeat 2 and 3 for the 'post' measurements.
+This will result in a new group with 9 files, all having the postfix "SE P".

-The RI files contain the reflected sound in channel 1 and the incident (free-field) sound in channel 2, from which the partial Reflection Index (RI) can be calculated.
+5. The SI files contain the transmitted sound in channel 1 and the reference (free-field or incident) sound in channel 2, from which the partial Sound Insulation Index (SIp) can be calculated.

-5. The figure below shows a single RI file in Impulse Response view, showing the Adrienne windows in red.
+6. The figure below shows a single SI file in Impulse Response view, showing the Adrienne windows in red.

-4.3.1 Validation of the calculated RI-files
+4.3.1 Validation of the calculated SI-files